jaysylvester/citizen/README.md

     }

-The view of the originally requested controller (article.pug in this case) is rendered and stored in the `route.chain` object:
+The view of the originally requested controller (article.html in this case) is rendered and stored in the `route.chain` object:

-    // article.pug, which is stored in the route.chain scope
+    // article.html, which is stored in the route.chain scope

     h1 #{title}
     p#summary #{summary}